Massive, ‘potentially hazardous’ asteroid to pass by Earth Saturday - NewsBreak

 Asteroid 4660 Nereus will reach its closest proximity to our planet that day, according to NASA, but it will still be about 2.5 million miles away from Earth.

 While that may sound like a lot, NASA deems any object that comes within 30 million miles of Earth’s orbit a “near-Earth object.”
-NASA classifies any object greater than 500 feet in size that passes within 4.7 million miles of Earth’s orbit “potentially hazardous” based on “the asteroid’s potential to make threatening close approaches to Earth.”Meteorite crashes down on sleeping Canadian woman’s bed, missing by inches
+NASA classifies any object greater than 500 feet in size that passes within 4.7 million miles of Earth’s orbit as “potentially hazardous” based on “the asteroid’s potential to make threatening close approaches to Earth.”Meteorite crashes into sleeping Canadian woman’s bed, missing by inches

 So just how close are we to an “Armageddon”-esque scenario with the approach of 4660 Nereus?
 Not remotely close, according to NASA.
 In fact, there is no known asteroid that poses a significant risk of impact with Earth over the next century.